With joy, we want to share the moments of our DigitArt official launching event.

 Diogo Simão was born in Faro, 1994.
 He started his artistic career as an on-stage actor in 2010 and made his feature-film debut in the feature-length “21st Door”.
 He has since directed eight award-winning short films, screened at various festivals.
-He served as producer on a trilogy of documentaries directed by Ana Monteiro, filmed in Poland, Peru and Portugal.
+He served as producer on a trilogy of documentaries directed by Ana Monteiro, filmed in Poland, Peru, and Portugal.

-He has a degree in Communication Sciences from UAlg, with courses from the National Film and Television School, HarvardX, MoMA and Ball State University.
-Diogo has lectured in various courses, mainly in the context of film festivals, the National Arts Plan and, currently, at the 2021 BoCA – Biennial of Contemporary Arts.
+He has a degree in Communication Sciences from UAlg, with courses from the National Film and Television School, HarvardX, MoMA, and Ball State University.
+Diogo has lectured in various courses, mainly in the context of film festivals, the National Arts Plan, and, currently, at the 2021 BoCA – Biennial of Contemporary Arts.

-He has been part of Faro’s candidacy team for European Capital of Culture 2027 since 2019, co-coordinating the areas of communication and public participation.
-He is the artistic director of the Plutão de Verão cultural association, the head-programmer of the Young South Film Festival and a regular collaborator of LAMA Teatro.
+He has been part of Faro’s candidacy team for the European Capital of Culture 2027 since 2019, co-coordinating the areas of communication and public participation.
+He is the artistic director of the Plutão de Verão cultural association, the head-programmer of the Young South Film Festival, and a regular collaborator of LAMA Teatro.

-Diogo was the producer and programmer of the Shortcutz Faro film festival from 2015 to 2020, creator and producer of the ShortWeek contest and co-author of five books.
+Diogo was the producer and programmer of the Shortcutz Faro film festival from 2015 to 2020, creator and producer of the ShortWeek contest, and co-author of five books.
 Most recently he has written and directed a theater play, “Sara Sara”, and created the “Retrospectiva de um Faro futuro”: a reading of urban legends of Faro, with the Roman temple of Milreu as a background and original hip-hop instrumentals as the soundtrack.

 Jahck.
-28 years old, musician, singer and composer.
-Mixing Brazilian music, roots reggae and influences from ancestral rhythms, Jahck brings his musical project to Portugal, filled with original songs, promoting an experience of meditation and immersion in nature, giving wings to the public’s imagination through sounds, rhythm and dance.
+28 years old, musician, singer, and composer.
+Mixing Brazilian music, roots reggae, and influences from ancestral rhythms, Jahck brings his musical project to Portugal, filled with original songs, promoting an experience of meditation and immersion in nature, giving wings to the public’s imagination through sounds, rhythm, and dance.
 After 2 years living in Faro, Jahck has been growing in the music market and standing out on the international scene.

 Ji is a graphic designer and photographer from France.
 From earliest years Ji has been interested in drawing.
 He shares that he was not able to watch a cartoon if he considered it not well drawn.
 Later, in high school, he discovered Photoshop, since he was better than the average, quickly, Ji was asked to help by all his wanna-be-rappers friends.
-Slowly he taught himself all the different softwares and skills needed to become a “true” graphic designer.
+Slowly he taught himself all the different software and skills needed to become a “true” graphic designer.
 Parallelly, Ji spent a big part of his life traveling the world, which led him to develop a passion for photography.

-Rubico is a 28 years old singer-songwriter, music producer, organiser of festivals from Brazil.
+Rubico is a 28 years old singer-songwriter, music producer, organizer of festivals from Brazil.
 His own music project is called “Rubico”, which is mainly in “hip hop” style and together with the team created a festival called “RDV ” which takes place in Brazil and in Portugal.
 The RDV festival will be started in Portugal at the end of October this year, where all the guests will be able to see the biggest Brazilian artists.

 Ivan Baptista – photographer.
-He was highly influenced by the people, colors, forms and imponent urban textures surrounding him in his hometown, São Paulo.
-Now after two years in Portugal, he studies the antithesis of his own aesthetics, what was concrete is a body, what was a disruption is a mark in the skin.
+He was highly influenced by the people, colors, forms, and imponent urban textures surrounding him in his hometown, São Paulo.
+Now after two years in Portugal, he studies the antithesis of his own aesthetics, what was concrete is a body, what was disruption is a mark in the skin.
 He believes that photography freezes a moment and brings it to life, it leads to meditation, a suspended moment.
-He writes with light, and like a writer possesses his word, he is possessed by his photo.
+He writes with a light, and like a writer possesses his word, he is possessed by his photo.

-Later on, with our temperamental evening host Gloria and guests discussion about “How to be an artist in Faro?
-The impact on society” was started.
-They shared personal experience and opinions towards the subject.
-Evening was finished with delicious snacks and Jahck’s and Ramiro’s, and later on joined Rubico’s performance.
+Later on, with our temperamental evening host Gloria Trisciuzzi and guests discussion about “The Impact of Art on Society” was started.
+They shared personal experiences and opinions on the subject.
+The evening was finished with delicious snacks and Jahck’s and Ramiro’s, and later on, joined Rubico’s performance.

 As Contextos, we are more than grateful to all the people who came, to our dear guests who shared their talents and experience, and friends, ArQuente, who let our project be opened in this adorable space, that made all the event so cozy!